FredrikNguyen/road_segmentation_project/README.md

 # Road segmentation from satellite imagery using U-net architecture

-*TO CHANGE: all instances of ' ' that adresses a certain machine learning model, to the model we have actually used as our classifier*

 ## About the project

 The aim of this project is to train a classifier, using Convolutional Neural Networks (CNN's), and in particular U-nets; that extracts roads in a set of aerial images aquired from GoogleMaps.
 From each image provided to train the model, there is a ground-truth form of that image where each pixel is labeled as road or background.
 We are also provided by a set of images, from where we will test our model by producing our classifier's ground-truth version of those images.
 Essentially the goal reduces to train our classifier to assign a label `road = 1`, `background = 0` to each pixel.